Dangers Of Smoke Inhalation For Pets, Horses & Livestock

 Any animal with carbon monoxide CO poisoning will have bright red mucous membranes.

-Gums that are pale or blue/grey/muddy indicates shock and lack of blood circulation of oxygenated air.
+Gums that are pale or blue/grey/muddy indicate shock and lack of blood circulation of oxygenated air.
 This is an emergency.

 You can listen to this quick (4min) video of Dr Leigh sharing some tips to keep your animals safe.